adh30/StataTables/README.md

 stata_2col_table1.do does the same for a 2 column table.
 This is incomplete as I worked on the harder version first.

 stata_table_reg1.do creates a regression table - not much modified from Huber's original

+Future code plans or requests should be added via issues.